 Fortunately, you will have plenty of time to get to know the adoptive parents and get comfortable with them before placement, and your adoption professional will work with you to make sure you feel confident in your decision before signing anything.

 “Each time that we would meet, each time that we would talk, we would realize that we were more like each other than we were different,” Sara, a birth mother, recalls of getting to know the prospective adoptive family.
 “It was very confirming for me when I met them to have the (pre-placement) relationship for so long… They were the ones.
 There wasn’t a doubt about that.”

 What if the family doesn’t want to let me see my baby?

-If you and your adoptive family agree to an open adoption and are working with an adoption agency, your adoption specialist will have educated the adoptive family about this relationship and will stay involved if necessary.
-If this topic is important to you, before you choose an adoption agency, be sure to speak with several adoption agencies about how they ensure these open relationships.
+If you and your adoptive family agree to open adoption and are working with an adoption agency, your adoption specialist will have educated the adoptive family about this relationship and will stay involved if necessary.
+If this topic is important to you, before you choose an adoption professional, be sure to speak with several adoption agencies about how they ensure these open relationships.